Best Email Backup Software For 2025

 What is email backup software?

-Email backup software is a tool that creates copies of your email data, including messages, attachments, contacts, and calendars, to protect against data loss.
+Email backup software is a tool that creates copies of your email data to protect against data loss due to hardware failure, accidental deletion, or cyberattacks.

 Why do I need email backup software?